Organic form drawings: a surreal art collection

-This collection, titled Organic Form Drawings, is an ever-growing colorful series of tiny detailed art pieces made using automatism.
+This collection of organic form drawings is an ever-growing colorful series of tiny detailed art pieces made using automatism.

-You can explore the whole gallery here, featuring over 60 small pencil drawings.
+You can explore the whole gallery of organic form drawings here, featuring over 60 small pencil drawings.

 See the organic form drawings